Locations:

 Bladder cancer stages

-Bladder cancer can be either early stage (confined to the lining of your bladder) or invasive (penetrating your bladder wall and possibly spreading to nearby organs or lymph nodes).
-Bladder cancer stages are:
+Bladder cancer can be early stage (confined to your bladder lining).
+Or it can be invasive (penetrating your bladder wall and possibly spreading to nearby organs or lymph nodes):

-• Stage I: Cancer is confined to the lining of your bladder or the connective tissue just below the lining, but hasn’t invaded the main muscle wall of your bladder.
+• Stage I: Cancer is in the lining of your bladder or the connective tissue just below the lining.
+It hasn’t invaded the main muscle wall of your bladder.

 • Stage II: Cancer has spread to the muscle wall of your bladder.